Cartoone9/minishell/README.md

 ```
 ---

-Killing a program like vim from inside minishell can leave the terminal in a messy or unusable state (e.g., broken prompt, raw input mode).
-This happens because such programs modify the terminal's settings (termios), and when they’re killed abruptly, those settings aren’t reset properly.
+Killing a program like vim from inside minishell can leave the terminal in a messy or unusable state (broken prompt).
+This happens because such programs modify the terminal's settings (`termios`), and when they’re killed abruptly, those settings aren’t reset properly.
 ![bug_prompt_minishell](https://github.com/user-attachments/assets/d3a132d3-8b21-47ec-8088-24f3fccffa25)

 This can be fixed by saving the current terminal attributes using `tcgetattr()` before launching the command, and restoring them afterward using `tcsetattr()`.
 While this is a known edge case, it's quite niche for this project’s scope so I chose not to go further.